 An anonymous selection committee will give careful attention to choosing a class that represents a cross-section of the community and reflects its diversity with a balanced gender, race, socio-economic and geographic representation that closely parallels the demographics of the metropolitan area.
 Participants will be active in business, education, the arts, government, non-profit and community-based organizations.
 Chamber membership is not a requirement for participation, but is encouraged.

 The Leadership Greater Little Rock program consists of ten full-day sessions plus a two-day out-of-town orientation retreat.
 Sessions are usually held on the third Thursday each month

 from October through June.
 Some sessions will be conducted by the class members and will require planning time over and above scheduled class time.
 Additional projects may be assigned.
 Program participants are expected to attend each monthly session.

-The tuition fee for each participant selected is $1,900 and is payable in full prior to the class announcement.
+The tuition fee for each participant selected is payable in full prior to the class announcement.
 A limited number of scholarships are available, and they are usually reserved for individuals employed by non-profit organizations or with government or education agencies.